 10x Engineer Risk Tolerance

-Studying cultural diversity, I came up with a theory on why there are so many brilliant minds in Silicon Valley.
-Only a very small minority were born here, and a disproportionate number come from other countries.
+While studying cultural diversity, I recognized that only a very small minority were born in Silicon Valley, and a disproportionate number come from other countries.
 The founding fathers left behind the safety and known world in Europe.
-They risked crossing the ocean into a completely new and unknown environment.
+They risked crossing the ocean into an unknown environment.
 They came willing to take risks and overcome challenges to attain something they didn’t have before.
 Often the immigrant leaves behind their home, family, friends and culture.
 They’re eager to conquer challenges in an unknown world to attain something more at the cost of what leave behind.
 This could also be a high-school graduate from Arkansas or West Virginia… These are entrepreneurs and pioneers arriving at new ideas and approaches, breaking new ground and creating great companies.

 In Munich, we loved hiring engineers from East Germany.
 They were consistently very eager to succeed in a new and unknown world.
 Many had often undergone great risk and left behind family and friends to find something better for themselves.
-After the wall came down, the desire to hire people from the east faded.
+After the wall came down, the desire to hire people from the East faded.
 Many from the East no longer had to risk much to get there.
-They often weren’t used to jobs rewarding enagement and risk taking.
-The Berlin Wall had served as the barrier to those faint of heart, much like the ocean to the pioneers.
-Once gone, coming from East Germany was no longer a valid differentiator to find ambitious people willing to take risks.
+They often weren’t used to jobs rewarding engagement and risk taking.
+The Berlin Wall had been a barrier to those faint of heart, much like the ocean to the pioneers.
+Once gone, coming from East Germany was no longer a valid differentiator to find ambitious risk takers.

 10x Engineer Hiring

-Hiring people more likely to be or become a 10x engineer, it’s key to recognize what sets them apart.
+Hiring 10x-ers, it’s key to recognize what sets them apart.
 Take the candidate outside their comfort zone with structured questions.
 This allows various avenues and depths for the interviewer to go.
 You learn a great deal more than if you probe them for what knowledge they have.
 Candidates taken down a path beyond their existing knowledge need to collaborate with the interviewer.
 They need to first understand the problem and then explore possible solutions.

-People with fixed mindsets pretty quickly stall or give up when you take them down this path.
+People with fixed mindsets quickly stall or give up when you take them down this path.
 People with a growth mindset will derive energy from a new challenge.
-They have some skills in grasping the specifics of problems they’ve never seen before along with a willingness to be vulnerable in potentially failing as they explore possible solutions.
-The ultimate question after a serious of such interview sessions is if they are drained or energized by collaborating and exploring solutions with the interviewer.
-If your business is to get ahead of others, it will need to solve problems others haven’t solved and/or to solve them in ways others haven’t solved them before.
-So, it’s much better to hire someone eager to explore the unknown and learn and discover than to hire someone who knows existing answers to existing problems.
+They’re able to grasp specifics of problems they’ve never seen before with a willingness to be vulnerable in potentially failing as they explore possible solutions.
+The ultimate question is if they are drained or energized by collaborating and exploring solutions.
+To get ahead, you need to solve problems others haven’t solved and/or to solve them in ways others haven’t solved them before.
+Hence, hire those eager to explore the unknown and learn and discover than to hire someone who knows existing answers to existing problems.

-In How to Hire for Growth Mindset With One Interview Question Jessica Tower leverages the “tell me about a failure” question that I also like using.
+Similarly, in How to Hire for Growth Mindset With One Interview Question Jessica Tower uses a prompt: “tell me about a failure;” a question that I also like using.

 Hiring for a Growth Mindset